 The significance of regional sittings

 he Victorian Parliament created history when both Houses sat outside of Melbourne on 16 August 2001.
 When the Legislative Council sat in Ballarat and the Legislative Assembly in Bendigo, not only were these the Victorian Parliament’s first sittings outside of Melbourne in what was then its 145 year history, these were the first meetings of any Australasian legislature outside of a capital city.
-In the case of the Legislative Council, the success of its Ballarat sitting prompted subsequent regional sittings on 30 October 2002 at the Benalla Town Hall, on 17 November 2005 at Colac, and on 15 and 16 October 2008 at Lakes Entrance and on 6 September 2012 at Bendigo Town Hall.
+In the case of the Legislative Council, the success of its Ballarat sitting prompted subsequent regional sittings on 30 October 2002 at the Benalla Town Hall, on 17 November 2005 at Colac, on 15 and 16 October 2008 at Lakes Entrance and on 6 September 2012 at Bendigo Town Hall.

 These regional sittings have afforded people, who would normally find it difficult to attend parliamentary sittings in Melbourne, the opportunity to see their elected representatives at work.
 In order to provide visitors with an accurate indication of what normally occurs when Parliament sits, the proceedings at regional sittings are designed to reflect, as much as possible, a typical sitting day.
 The Council’s regional sittings have also given Members the opportunity to meet with a significant number of business and community leaders from the local areas.